-When used effectively, however, neem oil repels common houseplant pests like aphids, mealy bugs, fungus gnats, and spider mites kills larvae in the soil, and can be used to make your plant’s leaves shine like spring just arrived—every day of the week.
+When used effectively, however, neem oil repels common houseplant pests like aphids, mealy bugs, fungus gnats, and spider mites kill larvae in the soil, and can be used to make your plant’s leaves shine like spring just arrived—every day of the week.

-In this guide, we’ve reviewed the best neem oils for a wide variety of gardening needs, plus one for using in your skincare routine 😌 When looking for the best neem oil for plants, it’s important to consider how much you’ll need and what the dosing instructions are since neem oil does expire (see our FAQs for details).
+In this guide, we’ve reviewed the best neem oils for a wide variety of gardening needs, plus one for use in your skincare routine 😌 When looking for the best neem oil for plants, it’s important to consider how much you’ll need and what the dosing instructions are since neem oil does expire (see our FAQs for details).
 This is what we recommend:

-the best neem oil for plants
+The best neem oil for plants

-1. best overall neem oil: Verdana Organic Cold Pressed Neem Oil (8oz)
+1. Best overall neem oil: Verdana Organic Cold Pressed Neem Oil (8oz)

 key specs: available in 8 oz, 16 oz and 32 oz | USDA Organic, cold-pressed, un-refined, filtered neem oil | mix with water and mild soap before use